莫逐有縁 Neither pursue existence

 Tai-hui declares that mere quiet sitting avails nothing, for it leads nowhere, as no upturning takes place in one’s mind, whereby one comes back into the world of particulars with an entirely different outlook.* Those quietists whose mental horizon does not rise above the level of the so-called “absolute silence of unfathomability” grope in the cave of eternal darkness.
 They fail to open the eye of wisdom (prajna).
 This is where they need the guiding hand of a genuine Zen master.

 Tai-hui then proceeds to give cases of satori realized under a wise instructor, pointing out how necessary it is to interview an enlightened master and to reject once and for all the whole silence-mechanism, which is inimical to the growth of the Zen mind.
 This upturning of the whole mind is here called by Tai-hui, after the terminology of a sutra, “Entering into the stream and losing one’s abode,” where the dualism of motion and rest forever ceases to obtain. (p.
 27)

 Yuan-chon Hsueh-Yen Tsu-ch’in (d.
 1287)

 It is essential that you neither reject nor grasp for either the realm of activity or that of quietude, and that you continue your practice assiduously.
 Frequently you may feel that you are getting nowhere with practice in the midst of activity, whereas the quietistic approach brings unexpected results.
 Yet you should know that those who use the quietistic approach can never hope to enter into meditation in the midst of activity.
-Should by chance a person who uses this approach enter into the dusts (of the six senses) and confusions (delusion) of the world of activity, even the power of ordinary understanding which he had seemingly attained will be entirely lost.
+Should by chance a person who uses this approach enter into the dusts (six sense-phenomena) and confusions (delusion) of the world of activity, even the power of ordinary understanding which he had seemingly attained will be entirely lost.
 Drained of all vitality, he will be inferior to any mediocre, talentless person.
 The most trivial matters will upset him, an inordinate cowardice will afflict his mind, and he will frequently behave in a mean and base manner.
 What can you call accomplished about a man like this?